Apress/beginning-cpp20/Examples/README.md

 Because at the time of writing compilers did not support C++20 modules yet, we made all examples available both with modules (the Modules directory) and without (the NoModules directory).

-:construction: **We are still working on getting these examples ready.
-Because we are doing this in our spare time, it may take us a few more weeks, so please bear with us.
-For time being, you can consult the source code of the previous edition of the book at https://github.com/Apress/beg-cplusplus17**  :construction: